Mary L. Mikva: Notable decisions

 In December 2018, Mikva authored an opinion of the First District Court of Appeals upholding the trial court's refusal to require the Chicago Board of Education to produce records concerning complaints relating to security or police in possession of the Chicago Public Schools.
 The task would be too time consuming, the court reasoned.

 In June 2014, Mikva ruled in the case of Clark v.
 ISBE (14 CH 7356) that proposals for Illinois legislators’ term limits and political redistricting were both unconstitutional.

 In September 2011, in ACLU v Illinois State Police (10 CH 40840), a lawsuit over disclosure of documents under the Freedom of Information Act, Mikva decided the Illinois State Police must turn over a memorandum of understanding with the United States National Guard, but that other requested documents could properly remain confidential.

 Personal life

 Mikva is married to Steven H. Cohen, an attorney, and they have two children.
 They met while undergraduates at Beloit College.
-Her sister, Laurie I. Mikva, is a clinical professor of law at Northwestern University School of Law.